 There are many respiratory exercises, and each may differ in length or effectiveness.
 However, ten minutes of purposeful breathing each day may be efficient in improving mental health.
 If unsure, talk to a respiratory therapist or mental health provider for further information.

-If you struggle to start, consider a five-minute daily breathing practice and increasing the duration over time.
+If you struggle to start, consider a five-minute daily practice and increasing the duration over time.
 However, you do not have to follow a schedule if it induces stress.
-Some people use breathing exercises only as needed.
+Some people use exercises only as needed.

 - Previous Article